 Third parties may be able to independently directly collect personal and non-personal information without permission from Polydojo, and may include potential or actual advertisers, providers of advertising products or services (including vendors and website tracking services), merchants, affiliates and other actual or potential commercial partners, sponsors, licensees, researchers and other similar parties.

 Is the information collected through the Polydojo Service secure?

 We take precautions to protect the security of your information.
 We have physical, electronic, and managerial procedures to help safeguard, prevent unauthorized access, maintain data security, and correctly use your information.
 However, neither people nor security systems are foolproof, including encryption systems.
 In addition, people can commit intentional crimes, make mistakes or fail to follow policies.
-Therefore, while we use reasonable efforts to protect your personally identifiable information, we cannot guarantee its absolute security.
-If applicable law imposes any non-disclaimable duty to protect your personally identifiable information, you agree that intentional misconduct will be the standards used to measure our compliance with that duty.
+Therefore, while we use reasonable efforts to protect your personal information, we cannot guarantee its absolute security.
+If applicable law imposes any non-disclaimable duty to protect your personal information, you agree that intentional misconduct will be the standards used to measure our compliance with that duty.